axodotdev/cargo-dist/book/src/installers/homebrew.md

 > since 0.2.0

 cargo-dist can automatically build and publish [Homebrew](https://brew.sh) formulae (packages) for your application.
 Users can install your application with an expression like `brew install axodotdev/tap/axolotlsay` and automatically get updates whenever they update their Homebrew packages.

-The homebrew package will fetch your prebuilt [archives](../artifacts/archives.md), and install them in the traditional homebrew directory structure.
+The homebrew package will [fetch](../reference/artifact-url.md) your prebuilt [archives](../artifacts/archives.md), and install the contents in the traditional homebrew directory structure.

-*Building* a formula is pretty straight-forward, but publishing it requires you to create a your own [Homebrew tap](https://docs.brew.sh/Taps) (package repository), because [the core homebrew tap](https://github.com/Homebrew/homebrew-core) does not accept prebuilt binaries from third parties.
-Thankfully, making your own tap is as simple as creating a repository named "homebrew-tap" under your GitHub org or user, and getting a GitHub API token to push to it. cargo-dist will manage the contents of the repo for you.
+*Building* a formula is pretty straight-forward, but publishing it requires you to create a your own [Homebrew tap](https://docs.brew.sh/Taps) (package repository), because [the core Homebrew tap](https://github.com/Homebrew/homebrew-core) does not accept prebuilt binaries from third parties.
+This sounds hard, but surprisingly it's not: you need to make a repository named "homebrew-tap" under your GitHub org or user, and get a GitHub API token to push to it. cargo-dist will manage the contents of the repo for you.

+## Quickstart

+To setup your homebrew installer you need to create a custom tap and enable the installer.
+This is broken up into parts because a project administrator may need to be involved in part 1, while part 2 can be done by anyone.

-## Quickstart Part 1: Creating A Custom Tap
+### Part 1: Creating A Custom Homebrew Tap

 1. Create a GitHub repository called "homebrew-tap" (`axodotdev/homebrew-tap`)
 2. Create a GitHub [personal access token](https://github.com/settings/tokens/new?scopes=repo) with the `repo` scope